Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 While these approaches mean ordinary validators aren't burdened with full historical storage requirements, they do concentrate archive responsibilities among a smaller set of specialized providers rather than distributing this function across all node operators.

 **Architectural resilience** comes through client diversity. **Firedancer**, developed by Jump Crypto, represents an independent, ground-up reimplementation of the Solana validator.
 If one implementation has a critical flaw, the network doesn't grind to a halt.
 Firedancer targets substantial throughput and resiliency improvements, with demos exceeding 1 million transactions per second, while aiming to reduce hardware requirements.
-An early hybrid version called **Frankendancer** began operating on mainnet in September 2024, with full Firedancer deployment targeted for late 2025, though timelines for such complex infrastructure projects remain subject to change based on testing outcomes and network readiness.
+An early hybrid version called **Frankendancer** (which combines Firedancer's networking layer with the existing Solana Labs validator core) began operating on mainnet in September 2024, with full Firedancer deployment targeted for late 2025, though timelines for such complex infrastructure projects remain subject to change based on testing outcomes and network readiness.

 These infrastructure improvements work in concert with the Alpenglow consensus overhaul to form a comprehensive strategy for maintaining Solana's competitive position.
 Together, these upgrades aim to unlock use cases that remain economically unviable under current network conditions while improving validator economics, decentralization, and overall network resilience.

+Taken together, the performance characteristics, operational trade-offs, and ongoing infrastructure improvements determine where Solana fits best and where alternative architectures might be preferable.

 ## Section VII: Use-Case Fit and Design Patterns